-SBA requires an Environmental Investigation of all commercial Property upon which a security interest such as a mortgage, deed of trust, or leasehold deed of trust is offered as security for a loan or debenture when SBA loan proceeds are used to acquire, refinance, or improve the real estate.
+SBA requires an Environmental Investigation of all commercial Property upon which a security interest such as a mortgage, deed of trust, or leasehold deed of trust is offered as security for a loan or debenture.
 The type and depth of an Environmental Investigation to be performed varies with the risks of Contamination.
 This paragraph provides minimum standards.
 Prudent lending practices and internal lending policy may dictate additional Environmental Investigations or safeguards.